nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 ## First Project

 You've got something from IKEA, we all do, and I can almost guarantee it's one of those cubby shelving units i.e. the kallax.
+They're cheap, incredibly functional, and come in enough colors to suit most tastes.
+They're also, however, unmistakable and if you're wanting a more "grown-up" look then you have to glam that thing up.

 There are absolutely _tons_ of IKEA hacks out there that you can try and most of them are beginner-friendly.
+People are wickedly creative so you'll be able to find another use for your kallax.
+I did!
+[I built simple cabinet doors](https://craftycody.com/crafts/doors-ikea-kallax/) and attached them to mine.
+Now all the electronics are hidden and I didn't have to buy a new TV stand from Article.

 ## Practice makes Confidence